We will continue to accept applications for this course after 15 January UCAS deadline date.

 The number of non-surgical treatments is rising in the UK, according to the British Association of Aesthetic Plastic Surgeons, and demand for qualified practitioners is at an all-time high.

 Improving people’s quality of life and psychological wellbeing, business is booming in this area of the aesthetics sector and this course will enable graduates to perform a range of non-medical procedures within cosmetology, the field of hair removal, skincare and beauty products.

 Meeting huge demand in a flourishing industry, procedures graduates will be able to perform include laser, intense pulsed light, chemical peeling and other techniques to reinforce treatment efficacy alongside a range of advanced electrical face and body technologies.

-Crucially, Aesthetic Beauty Practitioner provides a foundation for a variety of careers within the skincare sector, including laser practitioner, skincare specialist and treatment/training co-ordinator, and is ideal for anyone looking to maximise on the opportunities in a world of advanced anti-ageing procedures.
+Crucially, Aesthetic Practitioner provides a foundation for a variety of careers within the skincare sector, including laser practitioner, skincare specialist and treatment/training co-ordinator, and is ideal for anyone looking to maximise on the opportunities in a world of advanced anti-ageing procedures.